PriyalShrimali1301/receipt-processor/README.md

 - It is a required field.
 - Cannot be negative.
 - Cannot be zero.
-- Cannot be more than 10e10.
-This is a design choice to avoid unrealistic total values.

 #### Please ensure that the field names in the input JSON maintain consistent spelling.